 No trip to the Netherlands is complete without a visit to Amsterdam – one of the most popular destinations in Europe.
 Wander along the canals of this quirky capital city, pay a poignant visit to Anne Frank House or immerse yourself in the art of Van Gogh.
 Hop on an NS train and be whisked along to Rotterdam – this modern city is extremely passionate about football, so sporting fans should make time to catch a match.
 Make sure you also head to Scheveningen Beach in The Hague during the summer months to catch some rays.

 Find out more about trains in the Netherlands.

 Ideally located in the heart of Europe, trains in Switzerland offer breath-taking views of mountains, lakes and waterfalls on their journeys.

 Switzerland is well connected by rail, thanks to SBB trains.
 As a relatively small country, it’s easy to see several destinations by train without too much travel time.
 Visit elegant Geneva, the gateway to Europe from Switzerland, then Bern, home to a UNESCO World Heritage Site.
-Don’t miss Zurich on your trip either, the financial capital of Switzerland and with a historic centre of great value.
+Don’t miss Zurich on your trip either – it’s the financial capital of Switzerland and has a historic centre of great value.